Here2ServeU/multi-cloud-security-infra/README.md

-# Multi-Cloud Security Infrastructure
+# T2S-Services Multi-Cloud Security Infrastructure

----
+This project provisions a fully secure, production-grade, multi-cloud infrastructure across AWS, Azure, and GCP for T2S-Services, using Terraform and Docker Compose for open-source security tools.

-**I just started working on this project and will update it as I go along.**
+...

 ---

 This project provisions a fully secure, production-grade, multi-cloud infrastructure across AWS, Azure, and GCP using Terraform.